quay/clair/Documentation/reference/api.md

         "name": "CVE-2009-5155",
         "fixed_in_version": "v0.0.1",
         "links": "http://link-to-advisory",
-        "description": "In the GNU C Library (aka glibc or libc6) before 2.28,\nparse_reg_exp in posix/regcomp.c misparses alternatives,\nwhich allows attackers to cause a denial of service (assertion\nfailure and application exit) or trigger an incorrect result\nby attempting a regular-expression match.\"\n", "normalized_severity": "Unknown",
+        "description": "In the GNU C Library (aka glibc or libc6) before 2.28, parse_reg_exp in posix/regcomp.c misparses alternatives, which allows attackers to cause a denial of service (assertion failure and application exit) or trigger an incorrect result by attempting a regular-expression match.\"", "normalized_severity": "Unknown",
         "package": {
           "id": "10",